-If you’ve arrived on this page, it’s because you’re looking how to execute a successful TikTok marketing strategy.
-Smart decision.
-Shopping on TikTok has increased 553% over the past 12 months, so it’s time for you to adjust your marketing tactics for Generation TikTok.
+If you’ve arrived on this page, it’s because you’re looking for how to execute a successful TikTok marketing strategy.
+Smart decision!
+Users spend 197.8 million hours per day on TikTok, so it’s time for you to adjust your marketing tactics to meet people right at their fingertips.

-This guide covers everything you need to know about TikTok marketing.
-Not just how to do it, but how to do it well.
-For ease, we’ve broken the piece into four specific areas.
+This guide covers everything you need to know about TikTok marketing — not just how to do it, but how to do it well.
+For ease, we’ve broken the piece into five specific areas.

-- Curating a brand voice for the TikTok crowd
+- Curating a TikTok brand voice for the right demographic

 - Utilizing TikTok Shopping tools